dknathalage/aws-serverless-adapter/README.md

 This project contains a SvelteKit adapter to deploy SvelteKit to AWS using AWS-CDK.

+## Recent Updates (2025)

+This repository has been modernized with:
+- ✅ Updated AWS CDK from 2.66.0 to 2.114.1
+- ✅ Updated TypeScript from 4.9.5 to 5.3.3
+- ✅ Updated Node.js runtime from 16 to 20
+- ✅ Updated SvelteKit to latest compatible version
+- ✅ Updated all dependencies to 2025 versions
+- ✅ Added working example application in `example/` directory
+- ✅ Comprehensive deployment documentation

+## Quick Start

+See the [example/](./example/) directory for a complete working example, or follow [DEPLOYMENT.md](./DEPLOYMENT.md) for step-by-step deployment instructions.

 ## How to use?

 1. Create a SvelteKit project "my-app" - `npm create svelte@latest my-app`